hijimasa/isaac-ros2-control-sample/README.md

 - LaserScan topic do not published when 2D Lidar config file is used.
 - You should uncheck "Normarize Image" in your depth topic in RViz2 if you get black depth image.

-## ToDo
-- Allocate separate shared memory for each robot